 Visiting Eastern State Penitentiary is one of the most interesting things to do in Philadelphia.
 Here’s what it’s really like to visit this infamous haunted prison!

 Eastern State Penitentiary

 Eastern State Penitentiary was operational from 1829 until 1971.
-It’s considered to be the world’s first true penitentiary and is known for its revolutionary system of incarceration.
+At the time, the penitentiary had a brand-new revolutionary system of incarceration.

 This was during a time when the White House (and its current president, Andrew Jackson) had no running water and was heated with coal-burning stoves.

 In 1929 he spent 8 months in this cell.
 The Philadelphia Daily Ledger reported that Capone enjoyed many luxuries during his stay.